 Where Can I Get More Ice?

 Ask this question when you arrive at the campground.
-Summertime heat and frequent use of your cooler can cause ice to melt fast.
+Summertime heat and frequent use of your cooler can cause ice to melt fast (you may want to take a look at using dry ice).
 Don't let all your ice melt without knowing where to get more.
 Some campgrounds sell ice, but sometimes the closest store is not so close.
-Or better yet, find out how to keep ice from melting.

 How Do I Dispose of Waste?